w3c/its-2.0-testsuite/README.md

 Validating NIF output files
 ---------------------------
+Note: The conversion to NIF is not a normative part of the ITS 2.0 specification.
 Prerequisites: Java and Unix Shell
 * create a temporary folder for output files (hence called $datafolder)
 * read ITS files from "its2.0/nif-conversion/input/" one by one, convert to NIF and write output files in turtle to $datafolder